Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Rotate Access Keys of Storage Account for Service Fabric logs.md

 ### Setting inactive storage account key

-1. Rotate inactive Storage Account Key.
+1. For each node type, rotate inactive Storage Account Key.
 In this guide, 'StorageAccountKey2'/'key2' of storage account is inactive.

     Rotate 'StorageAccountKey2'/'key2' of storage account using by clicking 'Rotate key' in the storage account 'Access Keys'.
 See [Manually Rotate Access Keys](https://learn.microsoft.com/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#manually-rotate-access-keys") for detailed steps.